PLUS SIZE HIGH BMI TUMMY TUCK & BBL – Dr. Nick Masri

 What complications are associated with patients with higher BMIs?

 Some of these risks include infection, wound healing issues, seromas, and less than ideal cosmetic outcomes.
-More serious but rare complications include bleeding, deep venous thrombosis, pulmonary embolism.
+More serious but rare complications include bleeding, deep venous thrombosis, and pulmonary embolism.